JoelMon/pyTalkManager/README.md

 =============

-pyTalkManager is a program to aid public talk coordinators in the congregations of Jehovah Witness.  it is written in Python3 and uses the QT GUI framework (PySide) and SQLite, all of which is open source technologies.
+pyTalkManager is a program to aid public talk coordinators in the congregations of Jehovah's Witness.
+It is written in Python3 and uses the QT GUI framework (PySide) and SQLite, all of which is open source technologies.